 Whether or not alcohol causes ulcers are still heavily debated, but one thing is clear: excess alcohol can create the perfect environment for an ulcer to form and not heal.
-A person who abuses or is addicted to alcohol may need to seek treatment to prevent health complications like ulcers.
+A person who uses or is addicted to alcohol may need to seek treatment to prevent health complications like ulcers.
 Vertava Health offers several treatment options at our facilities throughout the nation to help individuals overcome alcohol addiction.

 What Are Stomach Ulcers?